AndrewSpano/Disentangled-Variational-Autoencoder/README.md

     ```

 ### Variation
 Variation indicates what kind of Variational Autoencoder you want to train.
-Right now, the only options are
+Right now, the only options are:<br>
-    ```bash
+    ```
     $ python3 main.py -c <config_file_path> -v VAE
     ```
-    and
-    ```bash
+    <br>and<br>
+    ```
     $ python3 main.py -c <config_file_path> -v B-VAE
     ```
 Keep in mind that for the second option, the beta parameter is required in the configuration file (in the section "hyperparameters")

+## Colab Notebook
+Under the [notebook](notebook) directory exists a jupyter notebook.
+This is useful for experimentation/testing as it makes the usage of a GPU much easier.
+Keep in mind that the core code remains the same, however the initialization of values is done manually.